Droplets sliding on soft solids shed elastocapillary rails: Experimental Results and Discussions

 \subsection{Elastocapillary Rails}

-At high speeds, droplets not only assume a bullet-like morphology, but they also leave behind an unusual pair of parallel rails.
-These structures are clearly visible in our interferometric images [Figs.~\ref{fig:2}(c, e), Fig.~\ref{fig:4}(a), and Movies 5 and 6)].
-They appear as a pair of parallel deformations to interferometric fringes following the direction of the droplet motion, and connecting to its sides.
+At high speeds, droplets not only assume a bullet-like morphology as previously described, but they also leave behind a striking pair of parallel rails.
+These structures are clearly visible in our interferometric images {on softer gels} [Figs.~\ref{fig:2}(c, e), Fig.~\ref{fig:4}(a), and Movies 5 and 6)]. {Such rails are not observed on the stiffer elastomer.} They appear as a pair of parallel deformations to interferometric fringes following the direction of the droplet motion, and connecting to its sides.
 These fringes indicate surface topography, which we quantify using phase retrieval methods described in Refs.~\citenum{takeda1982fourier, herraez2002fast, kasim2017} (details in ESI).
 This method achieves a remarkably high out-of-plane resolution on the order of 1 nm.
 The resulting profile, shown in Fig.~\ref{fig:4}(d), reveals a pair of parallel ridges we term `elastocapillary rails.'
 These rails can reach up to $O(1)$ mm in length.
 They are tallest near the droplet, with a height of $O(100)$ nm from the rear of the droplet.
 Interferometry does not allow measurements closer to the contact line because steep profiles prevent resolution of the fringes.